FAQs

 Once is an early-reading program that trains and coaches school support staff to deliver daily, one-on-one, in-person instruction.
 Once partnered with LXD Research to support educators in understanding the impact of Once tutoring in their schools.
 This end-of-year (EOY) Once-iReady Research Report for 23-24 summarizes the implementation and presents outcomes from schools that provided both beginning-of-year (BOY) and EOY data.

-This report is based on LXD Research's review of BOY and EOY outcome data from three schools that implemented Once with all students (168 total) in Kindergarten.
+This report is based on LXD Research's review of BOY and EOY outcome data from three schools that implemented Once with all students (168 total) in kindergarten.
 At the beginning of the year, the students' median rank nationally was at the 38th percentile (i.e., they scored worse than 62% of the nation’s kindergarteners), but, by the end of the year, their median rank was at the 67th percentile (i.e., better than all but 33% of the nation’s kindergarteners).
-If these students had made a year’s worth of growth (which is sadly not the norm for so many American students), their percentile rank would have remained at the 38th percentile.
-Instead, these students accelerated well past their national peer group.
+If these students had made a year’s worth of typical growth (which is sadly not even the norm for many American students), their percentile rank would have remained at the 38th percentile.
+Instead, these students outpaced the typical growth and therefore accelerated well past their national peer group.

 In the Once curriculum, students learn the long-e sound before they learn the short-e sound.
 How will this impact students when they learn the short-e sound in the classroom first?